Herniated Disc (Slipped Disc)

 X-rays:

-Plain X-rays don’t detect herniated disks, but they may be performed to rule out other causes of back pain, such as an infection, tumor, spinal alignment issues or a broken bone.
+Although they cannot identify herniated disks, plain X-rays can be used to rule out other possible causes of back pain, such as a tumor, infection, problems with spinal alignment, or a broken bone.

 Computerized tomography (CT scan):